 $HOMEBREW_REPOSITORY/Library/Formula/switters.rb and opens it in your text editor.
 If you get a warning, "Version cannot be determined from URL", add the correct version to the formula with

 version '0.1.1'.
 You'll also need to add your homepage.
 It's fine to use the project's Github page here.

-Homebrew recomends that you explicitly add your python dependancies.
-For dependancies hosted on PyPI that means you’ll need to browse PyPI to find the download URL for your resource.
-Here’s an example resource entry for
+Homebrew recommends that you explicitly add your python dependencies.
+For dependencies hosted on PyPI that means you'll need to browse PyPI to find the download URL for your resource.
+Here's an example resource entry for

 The URL is straight from the PyPI page.
 PyPI only gives you the MD5 hash, which is no longer recommended for Homebrew.
 To get the sha1 hash, use